 OTP Signature (One Time Password)

-Then, the client will receive a code (a numerical single-use code with a limited timespan validity) on his mobile phone through an SMS or email.
-This code would be used as a consent token in the signature procedure.
+Then, the customer will receive a code (a numerical single-use code with a limited timespan validity) on his mobile phone through an SMS or email.
+This code OTP would be used as a consent token in the signature procedure.

-By entering it, the client signs the reviewed document.
+By entering it, the customer signs the reviewed document.
 Besides, in the process all possible client-side information is captured: name, telephone number, signature device, signature timestamp, access IP, and so forth.

 Contrary to the procedure followed in the OTP signature, you will not use either a temporary code or something you own (ex: our mobile phone) in your biometric signature.